caraml-dev/merlin/docs/user-guide/standard_transformer.md

 ### Autoload

-Autoload loads tables and variables that explicitly declared in the request or response interface.
-This operation only applicable for **upi_v1** protocol.
+Autoload declares tables and variables that need to be loaded to standard transformer runtime from incoming request/response.
+This operation is only applicable for **upi_v1** protocol.
 Below is specification of autoload
 ```yaml
 autoload:
   tableNames: